baharmon/r.earthworks/r.earthworks.md

 This issue can be addressed
-by enabling quadtree segmentation, setting fewer threads for parallel computing, or by raising the open file limit.
+by enabling quadtree segmentation, setting fewer threads for parallel computing, or raising the open file limit.
 If this error occurs, try setting smaller `threshold` and `border` parameters for quadtree segmentation.
 Alternatively, try setting
 the number of threads for parallel computing with the `nprocs` parameter.
 Use the shell command `ulimit` to temporarily raise the open file limit: